 You should avoid laying down right after eating meals.
 Try to avoid fried and spicy food that cause heartburn or acidity for you.

 For heartburn Tums, Zantac, Maalox, Mylanta, Axid, Pepcid, Mylacon, Tagamet are considered safe to take during pregnancy.

 17. Cold and Cough during pregnancy

-Other than medicines you can drink hot soups, bone broths, ginger tea.
+Other than medicines, you can drink hot soups, bone broths, and ginger tea.
 Rest as much as you can.

 Word of Caution

 Please let your doctor know about what vitamins or supplements you are taking or any medications you are taking before getting pregnant and even while being pregnant like prenatal, folic acid, biotin or any other supplements.
 Some of the supplements are not safe to take during pregnancy, such as hair growth supplements, collagen etc. Always discuss with your doctor what vitamins or supplements you take during pregnancy.